geometryzen/generic-rbtree/README.md

 # generic-rbtree

-A Red-black Tree with a generic interface.
+A Red-Black Tree with a generic interface for TypeScript.